azrielrisywan/delos-be-assignment/README.md

 This is a brief guide on how to install and use the app.
 You can see the link to API Documentation at the bottom of this readme.

+## Architecture

+The application follows a layered architecture consisting of four main components:

+- **Controller:** Manages HTTP requests and responses, and acts as the entry point for API interactions.
+- **Service:** Contains business logic and coordinates the interaction between the controller and the data access layer.
+- **DAO (Data Access Object):** Handles direct database operations and queries, ensuring a clean separation between the business logic and database.
+- **DTO (Data Transfer Object):** Defines the structure of the data exchanged between the different layers of the application.

+This architecture promotes a clear separation of concerns and enhances the maintainability and scalability of the application.

 ## Environment

 - Use Golang version 1.19